lpsmodsimteam/sst-composition-tool/README.md

 FLASK_RUN_PORT=8000
 ```

-Once the Flask variables are set, execute `flask run` and use the application on your browser.
+Once the Flask variables are set, execute `flask run` and run the application on the specified port in your browser.